 When a robot that is not heading for the ball is actively and intentionally blocking the way to the ball for a robot of the other team, this is an obstruction (cf. Figure 10).
-The obstructing robot will be subject to removed for 30 seconds as per the standard removal penalty (see Section 4.3).
+The obstructing robot will be subject to the standard removal penalty (see Section 4.3).
 A robot will not be penalized for pushing a robot that is penalized for obstruction (see Section 4.8).